adamfoneil/MailClient/README.md

 - `Filter` allows conditional sending.
 You would override [MailClientBase.FilterMessageAsync](https://github.com/adamfoneil/MailClient/blob/master/MailClient.Base/MailClientBase.cs#L20) to control whether a message sends.
 You could use this to check for a certain domain, block or allow specific recipients, and so on.
 Suitable for QA environments or local dev testing.
 - `SendAll` sends everything, intended as the production setting

+When you send a message, the `SendMode` is checked within method [ShouldSendAsync](https://github.com/adamfoneil/MailClient/blob/master/MailClient.Base/MailClientBase.cs#L70).

 ## Html Email
 Html email rendering is a related but separate concern from this.
 I have a different project [RazorToString](https://github.com/adamfoneil/RazorToString) that addresses this specifically.